CARTE-Toronto/utoronto-fms-workshop-pytorch/README.md

 - `--image-tag 2024.10.31` – tag the build for a specific workshop date
 - `--registry ghcr.io/your-org` – push to a different GHCR namespace
 - `--no-registry` – publish to Docker Hub or keep the image local
-- `--progress plain` – expose verbose BuildKit output in CI logs
+- `--progress plain` – expose verbose BuildKit output during local builds

 Run `./configure --help` for the full option list.